ahesford/ahesford.github.io/index.md

 If you are looking for an operating system, I highly recommend [Void Linux](https://www.voidlinux.org).

+When I build Linux systems, I rely on [OpenZFS](https://github.com/openzfs/zfs) for storage because of its excellent and flexible volume management and replication features.
+The best way to boot a Linux system from ZFS is [zfsbootmenu](https://github.com/zdykstra/zfsbootmenu), a project on which I collaborate to bring FreeBSD-style ZFS boot environments to Linux.

 # Contact

 Find me on [LinkedIn](https://www.linkedin.com/in/ajhesford/) for more